carlleston/stock_market_prediction/Analytics/README.md

 Low/Mínima - The lowest value of the day for that variable.
 Vol - Volume is simply the number of traders of a stock over a given period of time.
 Var - It's the variation of the value during the day.
-Link - Is the link where the news was extracted.
+Link - It's the link where the news was extracted.
-Class - Is the scenarios of the news, it's split in positive(optimistic), negative(pessimistic) and neutral.
+Class - It's the scenarios of the news, it's split in positive(optimistic), negative(pessimistic) and neutral.
 DayofWeek - Numeric Day of week for the time series values.
 Weekofyear - Numeric week of year for the time series values.
 Quarter - Quarter of year, three-month period.